-We analyzed data from more than 150 companies to find the cheapest homeowners insurance in North Dakota.
+We analyzed data from more than 150 insurance companies to help you find affordable home insurance in North Dakota.

 Prices for home insurance in North Dakota vary depending on the insurer you select.
 AAA provides the most affordable home insurance in North Dakota, at just $1,154 each year.
 This compares favorably to the state average cost of $2,128, offering a $974 discount on average statewide home insurance costs.